fredrikopenpayments/docs/docs/aspspgetaspspdetails.md

 title: Get ASPSP Details
 sidebar_label: Get ASPSP Details
 ---
-With this resource you can get the details about the ASPSP and supported [payment products](paymentproducts.md).
+With this endpoint you can get details about the ASPSP and supported [payment products](paymentproducts.md).

 ```javascript
 curl -X GET